landonf/eXcode/bin/README.txt

 class-dump: Version 3.4
+The following patches have been applied:
+	0001-Add-a-work-around-for-sizing-of-bitfield-elements.patch
+	Always use a bitfield type large enough for the bitfield width.

 Subject to the following copyright.
-The source for this version is unmodified, and is included in this same directory.
+The source for this version i included in class-dump-src.

 Copyright (C) 1997-1998, 2000-2001, 2004-2012 Steve Nygard.